 We quickly cooked up the fresh eggs which everyone agreed tasted much better than store-bought eggs.
 Jack insisted on showing the boys the hills and as Jess and I cooked breakfast and drank mimosas while watching the boys through the sunroom windows.

-The kids were content to play at the house and bounce on the trampoline but the adults wanted to check out some of the places that Lisa had, as promised, suggested.
+The kids were content to play at the house and bounce on the trampoline but the adults wanted to check out some of the places that had been suggested to us.

 Blind Buck Valley Farmstead is conveniently located near Saratoga Springs, NY; Lake George, NY; and Manchester, VT.
 The welcome book in the house provides you with plenty of great day trip ideas.
 Since we were all loving relaxing at the house, we decided to check out a few of the local places that Lisa recommended.
 Our first stop was MapleLand Farms for a quick Maple Sugaring lesson.
 The staff and our guide couldn’t have been nicer or more informative.
 Next, we visited R.S.
 Taylor and Sons Brewery for a quick beer flight.
 The brewery is located on a beautiful property with a patio that I envision being packed in the summer months.
 Our flight was delicious, our favorite beer was the Coconut Cream Stout.
 We made a quick stop at Battenkill Creamery for ice cream before heading back to the farm.